ucdrstdenis/ECS150-Project2/README.md

 For `queue_iterate()`, we pass a queue structure and queue function as parameters into our function.
 We first initialized two node pointers, a current node we intend to use, and a temporary node we'll also need.
 If the function or queue is NULL, then we return a failure, because there's nothing to iterate over.
 If the queue's head is NULL, there is also nothing to iterate, but we return a success since there exists a queue.
 We set our initialized current node to equal the queue's head, so we can start to iterate over the queue.
 As we iterate through the queue, we set the temporary node as the next node after the current node.
 Then we call the function "func" for the current node in the queue.
 If the function call was successful, we can continue to iterate through the queue.
 Once we reach the queue's tail, we perform one last function call to the node.
 The queue_iterate function essentially allows us to execute function "func" calls against every node or element in the queue.

-For queue_length, we simply pass a pointer to the queue structure as the parameter into our function, in order to return the length of our queue.
+For `queue_length()`, we simply pass a pointer to the queue structure as the parameter into our function, in order to return the length of our queue.
 If the queue's head is NULL, we can determine that the length of the queue is 0.
 Otherwise we simply return `queue->length`.

 Finally, we completed the Makefile of our libuthread to successfully generate a library archive (.a) file, and we had to add other C files as we started implementing them from one phase to the next phase.
 We also built a test-queue.c that allows us to test our queue implementations in order.